Syed-M-Haider-Shah/PavAnalytics/README.md

 # PavAnalytics

-An Intelligent Pavement Condition Rating System for Cycle Routes and Greenways.
+Automating Pavement Condition Rating: A Deep Learning-Based Framework for Cycle Routes and Greenways.

 ## Overview